luisamuzzi/luisamuzzi/README.md

 I work as a Data Analyst auditing revenue data.

-I'm a Civil Engineering PhD student who became interested in Data Science and Analytics after working for four years as a Researcher.
+I'm an Engineering PhD who became interested in Data Science and Analytics after working for four years as a Researcher.

 ##